bookluvr416/dnd-app/README.md

 - Better error handling
 - show logged in person's username in right corner of nav bar
 - pagination for the characters list and subsequent retrieval. offset-based?
+- fix styling on login pages
+- fix styling on 404 pages
+- fix issue on mobile where chibi images on character list are too big
+- fix issue on mobile where numeric fields that allow negatives can't have a negative entered because the mobile number pad doesn't have a "-" symbol

 ## Technologies